AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 **Improvements**

 * Following its end of life, Flash has been removed from all related Campaign features and components, and replaced with HTML5.
 The **Gauge** type of chart has been removed.
 (NEO-30330) [Read more](../../reporting/using/creating-a-chart.md)
-* When designing an email message in text format (**Text content** tab), you can now use delimiters to enclose URLs for tracked links.
-This improvement ensures that URLs are not broken.
-[Read more](../../delivery/using/how-to-configure-tracked-links.md)
 * When installing the client console on Windows, the installer now checks if there is a parent registry node and creates one if it is missing.
 This prevents potential issues when launching the console.
 (NEO-34854)
 * The tracking signature feature has been improved to prevent errors linked to the way third-party tools (email clients, internet browsers, etc.) handle special characters.
 URL parameters are now encoded.